ocaisa/shell-novice-es/episodes/07-find.md

 3. `grep -w "of" haiku.txt`
 4. `grep -i "of" haiku.txt`

 :::::::::::::::  solution

-## Solución
+## Solution

-La respuesta correcta es 3, porque la opción `-w` sólo busca coincidencias con palabras completas.
-Las otras opciones también coinciden con "de" cuando forma parte de otra palabra.
+The correct answer is 3, because the `-w` option looks only for whole-word matches.
+The other options will also match 'of' when part of another word.